It is said that the best car park is the one you don’t have to build.

 Parking spaces have a significant impact on construction costs which, among other things, affects house affordability.
 Therefore the number of spaces to be incorporated must be the lowest possible to accommodate demand, having regard to a number of factors not least of which is the availability of public transport options nearby.
 Nevertheless, we note that the number of car park spaces built is most likely determined by the local minimum requirements of the planning legislation rather than a demand versus supply analysis.

-A recent article published in The Conversation demonstrates the inefficiency of minimum requirements to balance parking demand and supply.
+An article published in The Conversation demonstrates the inefficiency of minimum requirements to balance parking demand and supply.
 According to the article, there are 49,500 residential parking spaces in the City of Melbourne compared to 36,951 cars indicating a surplus of 12,549 residential parking spaces.
 In other words, at least 25% of the residential parking inventory is vacant.

 Notwithstanding, the general public and even the local authorities would probably be against to the development of residential buildings with few or no parking spaces, even in transit-rich areas.
 Additionally, the perception of drivers looking for a parking space in Melbourne is that there isn’t enough parking (especially on-street parking).